Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 Terraform workspaces and state file

 When we create a new workspace, Terraform creates a corresponding new state file in the same remote backend that is configured initially.
-It is important to note that the backend being used should also be able to support the workspaces.
+The backend being used should also be able to support the workspaces.

-In this example, I have used the AWS S3 bucket as the remote backend.
+In this example, we have used the AWS S3 bucket as the remote backend.

 When we look at the contents of the Terraform state S3 bucket, apart from our default terraform.tfstate file, we can see that a new directory named “env:/” is created, within which another directory with the name of our workspace (test_workspace) is created.
 A new terraform.tfstate file is maintained at this location.